thedevyashsaini/rusticle/Syntax.md

 ## Logical Operators

-Rusticle supports the following logical operators:
+Lin supports the following logical operators:

 - `and`
 - `or`